MeanyLodge/History/docs/Work-Parties.md

 ## 2019

 Woodshed: replaced the roof.
 Replaced plywood decking with 2 layers of 3/4 plywood and covered with a fully adhered PVC membrane.
-Tearoff and framing team led by [Matt Simerson](Matt-Simerson) and membrane installation led by [Steve Bosworth](Steve-Bosworth).
+Tearoff and framing team led by [Matt Simerson](Matt-Simerson) and membrane installation led by [Steve Bozorth](Steve-Bozorth).

 <img src="img/2019%20Woodshed%20Roof.jpeg" width="300px">

-New well sunk, water pipe run to the lodge and electrical power from the Zoo.
+Water pipe run from the new well to the lodge and electrical power from the Zoo.
 Matt Simerson built the [Pump House](Pump-House) to cover the newly installed well.

 LEDs everywhere!
 [Michael Moreland](Michael-Moreland) led replacing all LED fixtures on the main floor.
 [Matt Simerson](Matt-Simerson) led rewiring every other 4' fixture (basement, Zoo, Cat House, Tow Hut) for use with single-ended LED bulbs (ballast free).
 We also replaced every other incandescent and fluorescent bulb with LEDs.

 [Hippo](Hippo): complete track replacement, led by [Dave Claar](Dave-Claar).

 [Tom Cat](Tom-Cat): track replacement (new belts and bolts)

+## 2018

+New well sunk.

 ## 2017